Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Acknowledgments

 \section{Acknowledgments}

 All authors acknowledge support from the Institute for Basic Science under grant IBS-R027-D1.
-We acknowledge fruitful discussions with Nicol\'as Lorente during the writing of this manuscript.
+We acknowledge fruitful discussions with Nicol\'as Lorente, Yaowu Liu, and {Dan-Chi Nguyen} during the writing of this manuscript.
 We thank Yaowu Liu and J.-G. Hartmann for carefully reading our manuscript.